aishikbhattacharyya/ApexDB/README.md

 ### concurrency

-The `concurrency` directory contains a skeleton for adding multigranularity locking to the database.
-You will be implementing this in Project 4.
+The `concurrency` directory has multigranularity locking to the database.

 ### databox